Is football ignoring the brain game?

 Written by Simon Austin — April 8, 2017

-JOSE MOURINHO said there was no excuse for Luke Shaw’s immature decision making during Manchester United’s 1-1 draw against Everton last week.
-Neuroscience may beg to differ though.
+JOSE MOURINHO said there was no excuse for Luke Shaw’s immature decision making during Manchester United’s 1-1 draw against Everton last week, but neuroscience may beg to differ.

-Recent research has shown the human brain is still developing well into the mid-20s and Dr Perry Walters, visiting research fellow at Bristol University, says young players deserve more help.
+Recent research has shown that the human brain is still developing well into the mid-20s and Dr Perry Walters, visiting research fellow at Bristol University, says young players need more help.

 “In the last 10 years, new brain imaging technology has shown the networks in the frontal region that underpin judgement, decision making and control of emotions are still developing well into the mid-20s,” Walters, the psychology consultant on the Football Association's Advanced Youth Award told TGG.

 "The brain matures by rewiring, making more connections and developing co-ordination between regions.
 Because of the plasticity of the adolescent brain, the teenage years and early 20s are an optimal time to forge higher-order cognitions.
 Decision-making, creativity, control of emotions and awareness of consequences can all still be developed.”

 Mauricio Pochettino may or may not be aware of such research, but the Spurs boss agrees that young players require extra patience and understanding.

 “You have to feel things the way they [young players] do, show empathy," the Argentine said in January.
 "Nowadays the more human leader is the one that is successful.
 The iron fist is a thing of the past.”

 England trio Shaw, John Stones and Ross Barkley have all been criticised for lack of ‘game intelligence' in recent months, even though they are 21, 22 and 23 respectively.